G7DAO/protocol/web3/flows/staker.md

     event Unstaked(uint256 positionTokenID, address indexed owner, uint256 indexed poolID, uint256 amountOrTokenID);
 ```

-### `STAKER-*`: If an ERC721 staking pool does not have a cooldown, the user who staked into that position should be able to unstake after the lockup period assuming they still hold the position token
+### `STAKER-27`: If an ERC721 staking pool does not have a cooldown, the user who staked into that position should be able to unstake after the lockup period assuming they still hold the position token

 Unstaking should transfer the position's amount worth of ERC721 tokens from the `Staker` contract back to the holder.